 Please use the links above to find directions that are specific to one of the National Mall and Memorials Park's sites.

 Three major airports link Washington, D.C. with the rest of the country and the world.
 Ronald Reagan Washington National Airport, Washington Dulles International Airport, and Baltimore/Washington International Thurgood Marshall Airport all have limousine, taxi cab, or Metro services available that will connect with the National Mall and Memorial Parks.

 Interstate 395 provides access to the National Mall and Memorial Parks from the South.
 Interstate 495, New York Avenue, Rock Creek and Potomac Parkway, George Washington Memorial Parkway, and the Cabin John Parkway provide access from the North.
 Interstate 66, U.S. Routes 50 and 29 provide access from the West.
 U.S. Routes 50, 1, and 4 provide access from the East.

-There is limited handicapped parking at the Franklin Delano Roosevelt and World War II Memorials and near the Washington Monument and the Thomas Jefferson, Lincoln, Korean War Veterans, and Vietnam Veterans Memorials; otherwise, parking is extremely scarce in Washington, D.C.
+There is handicapped-accessible parking at the Franklin Delano Roosevelt and World War II Memorials and near the Washington Monument and the Thomas Jefferson, Lincoln, Korean War Veterans, and Vietnam Veterans Memorials; at the Tidal Basin.
+Otherwise, parking is extremely scarce in Washington, D.C.